Water Shortage: Current Situation

 What is water shortage?

 Water shortage, or water scarcity, is being driven by two converging phenomena: growing freshwater use and depletion of usable freshwater resources.
-Water scarcity can be a result of two mechanisms: physical (absolute) water scarcity and economic water scarcity, where physical water scarcity is a result of inadequate natural water resources to supply a region’s demand, and economic water scarcity is a result of poor management of the sufficient available water resources.
+Water scarcity can be a result of two mechanisms: physical (absolute) water scarcity and economic water scarcity, where physical water scarcity is a result of inadequate natural water resources to supply a region’s demand.
+Economic water scarcity is a result of poor management of sufficiently available water resources.

 According to the United Nations Development Programme, the latter is found more often to be the cause of countries or regions experiencing water scarcity, as most countries or regions have enough water to meet household, industrial, agricultural, and environmental needs, but lack the means to provide it in an accessible manner.

 Freshwater sources, in particular rain, is decreasing globally.
 It is believed by many that this is partly caused by climate change.
 Flavio Lehner et al expect that drought risks will keep increasing, even if we manage to stay below the global warming levels agreed in the Paris Agreement.